Skip to content

 1. Greedy Strategy Determination

-Maximizing the total value of items in the knapsack is essentially maximizing the value per unit weight of items.
-From this, we can derive the greedy strategy shown in Figure 15-5.
+Maximizing the total value in the knapsack essentially means prioritizing items with higher value per unit weight.
+From this observation, we can derive the greedy strategy shown in Figure 15-5.

 1. Sort items by unit value from high to low.